pandasa123/android_device_htc_m4/README.md

-Copyright 2013 - The CyanogenMod Project

-Device configuration for the HTC One Mini.
+Slim device configuration for the HTC One Mini.